 Entrance fee: €2.50, free for local citizens.

-Note: Photography is not allowed in the church and museum, but you can take pictures of the courtyard and the outside areas.
+GOOD TO KNOW: Photography is not allowed in the church and museum, but you can take pictures of the courtyard and the outside areas.

 History of Toplou Monastery